AdaCore/training_material/courses/rust_essentials/130_memory_management/01_review.rst

 **Heap**

   - Allocation is requested at runtime
-  - Supports dynamic sizes and data that outlives function calls
+  - Supports dynamic sizes and data that outlive function calls
   - Slower due to pointer indirection and allocation overhead

 -----------------------